Planned actions include site visit reports, change requests and other items pertaining to osteopathic medical school accreditation.

-The AOA's continuing medical education (CME) program strives for growth of knowledge, refinement of skills, and the deepening of understanding for the osteopathic profession.
-Here's what you need to know.
+The AOA's continuing medical education (CME) program strives for growth of knowledge, refinement of skills, and increased awareness of osteopathic medicine.

 The AOA Board of Trustees establishes accreditation policy for osteopathic CME sponsors.
 The Council on Osteopathic Continuing Medical Education (COCME) has been delegated authority by the AOA Board of Trustees to review standards and procedures for accreditation of osteopathic CME sponsors.

 The AOA automatically recognizes AMA PRA Category 1 Credit ™ as AOA Category 2 credit.
 The Accreditation Council for Continuing Medical Education (ACCME) providers that are sponsoring an AMA PRA Category 1 ™ program do not need to request pre-approval from the AOA to publicize that their programs will receive AOA Category 2 credit.